adbutterfield/ez-react-form-validator/README.md

 - handleChange: Change event handler, which updates the values, and runs validations on each field.
 - isValid: Boolean set to `true` when all the fields in the form are valid.
 - reset: Returns the form to its original state.
-- setupComplete: Boolean to tell you when the setup is complete.
+- setupComplete: Boolean to indicate when the setup is complete.
-- setValues: Sets all/some of your form fields at any time.
+- setValues: Sets all/some of your form fields.
-- validate: Validates all the fields in your form at any time.
+- validate: Validates all the fields in your form.
 - values: Object with all the values of your form, name prop is the key for each corresponding value.

 ## More on Configuration